The Language of Light Bulbs: An Electrician's Guide to Terminology

-Common Names for Light Bulbs
+Common names for Light Bulbs

 The terms used to describe different types of Light Fixtures

-Common Falsehoods
+Common Conceptions

 Why It’s Important to Know These Terms